Street naming and numbering

-- written confirmation that you are the property owner
+- an email confirming that you are the property owner

-If you need to allocate addresses to new flats, you also need to send us:
+If you need to allocate addresses to new flats, you also need to send us an email with:

 - plans which clearly identify each flat and its floor level – if the plans on the planning application contain this information we are happy to use them

 - information about whether each flat has its own letterbox or shares a letterbox – please provide this information for each flat

 If your property already has a name you can change or remove it.
 If your property only has a number, you can add a property name as an alias but the number will remain as the primary address.
 A number cannot be removed.